sphinx-doc/sphinx/doc/tutorial/getting-started.rst

 .. note::

-  Please note that ``-M`` flag is a *make-mode* flag. ``sphinx-build`` also has a *build-mode* that provides more control over cache directories but has less builders available and has a different signature.
-It is invoked by using a ``-b`` flag.
-These flags are mutually exclusive.
-You can find out more in :doc:`sphinx-build's manual </man/sphinx-build>`.
+  :option:`sphinx-build -M` uses the *make-mode* but :program:`sphinx-build` also supports a *build-mode* via :option:`sphinx-build -b` to provide a finer control over the generated artifacts.
+See the :ref:`sphinx-build's manual
+  </man/sphinx-build>` for details.

 And finally, open ``docs/build/html/index.html`` in your browser.
 You should see something like this: